Croce at the Lidl checkout in Sicily comparing grocery prices

 June 6, 2025 · Leave a Comment

-At Deco, we found fresh meat, dairy, and a few household supplies.
-Lidl was our stop for bread and everyday basics.
-Conad helped fill in the gaps, and we got turkey cutlets and freshly grated Grana Padano cheese.
-And the produce stand, always our favorite, had some of the best surprises of the day.
-This mix is typical for grocery shopping in Sicily and reflects the rhythms of local life.
+At Deco, we got fresh meat, dairy, and some cleaning supplies.
+Lidl was good for bread and basics.
+Conad had turkey cutlets and freshly grated Grana Padano.
+And the produce stand had the best surprises.
+This mix is typical for us, part of the local rhythm.

 • Cherry tomatoes: €2.69/kg or €1.22/lb